Dorothy Dandridge: Success as a specialty performer

-In May 1951, Dandridge had a spectacular opening at the Mocambo nightclub in West Hollywood after assiduous coaching and decisions on style with pianist Phil Moore.
+In May 1951, Dandridge had a spectacular opening at the Mocambo nightclub in West Hollywood, the biggest in its history. after assiduous coaching and decisions on style with pianist Phil Moore.
 This success seemed a new turn to her career, and she appeared in New York and at Café de Paris in London with equal success.
 In a return engagement at the Mocambo in December 1952, a Metro-Goldwyn-Mayer studio agent saw Dandridge and recommended to production chief Dore Schary that she might make an appearance as a club singer, in her own name, in Remains to Be Seen, a film already in production.
-Her acquaintance with Dore Schary resulted in his casting Dandridge as Jane Richards in Bright Road—her first starring role, in which she expressed herself as a "wonderful, emotional actress"—which the trailer was to later promote.
-The film, which centered on a teacher's struggles to reach out to a troubled student, marked the first time Dandridge appeared in a film opposite Harry Belafonte.
+Her acquaintance with Dore Schary resulted in his casting Dandridge as Jane Richards in Bright Road—her first starring role, in which she expressed herself as a "wonderful, emotional actress"—which the trailer promoted.
+The film, which centered on a teacher's struggles to reach a troubled student, marked the first time Dandridge appeared in a film opposite Harry Belafonte.
 She continued her performances in nightclubs and appeared on multiple early television variety shows, including Ed Sullivan's Toast of the Town.

 Carmen Jones and 20th Century-Fox

-In 1953, a nationwide talent search was conducted as 20th Century Fox began the process of casting an all-black musical film adaptation of Oscar Hammerstein II's 1943 Broadway musical Carmen Jones.
-This production had updated Georges Bizet's opera Carmen to a World War II-era African-American setting.
-Director and writer Otto Preminger found Dandridge's starring role from the previous year in Bright Road underwhelming, and that she would be better suited for the smaller role of the quiet Cindy Lou in Carmen Jones (1954).
-Dandridge, who had dressed down for the screen test of 'Bright Road' to suit the demure school teacher at its center, worked with Max Factor make-up artists convey the look and character of the earthy Carmen, which she wore to a meeting with Premminger in his office.
-The effect, and his subsequent viewing of her freer, looser appearances in the 'soundies' material, helped earn her the title role.
+In 1953, a talent search was conducted as 20th Century Fox began the process of casting an all-black musical film adaptation of Oscar Hammerstein II's 1943 Broadway musical Carmen Jones.
+This production had updated Georges Bizet's opera Carmen to a World War II-era, African-American setting.
+Dandridge had most recently played a lead as a school teacher in Bright Road, and director and writer Otto Preminger couldn't visualize Dandridge as the classic femme fatale in Carmen Jones (1954).
+He thought that she would be suited for the smaller role, Cindy Lou.
+Dandridge, who had dressed down for the screen test of Bright Road to suit the demure teacher at its center, worked with Max Factor makeup artists to convey the look and character of the earthy Carmen, which she wore to a meeting with Preminger in his office.
+The effect -- combined with a viewing of her freer, looser performance in the 1941 Soundie "Easy Street" -- convinced Preminger to give Dandridge the production's title role.

 The remainder of the cast was completed with Harry Belafonte, Pearl Bailey, Brock Peters, Diahann Carroll, Madame Sul-Te-Wan (uncredited), Olga James, and Joe Adams.

 Despite Dandridge's recognition as a singer, the studio wanted an operatic voice, so Dandridge's voice was dubbed by white mezzo-soprano Marilyn Horne.
 Carmen Jones opened to favorable reviews and strong box-office returns on October 28, 1954, earning $70,000 during its first week and $50,000 during its second.
 Dandridge's performance as the seductive Carmen made her one of Hollywood's first African-American sex symbols and earned her positive reviews.
 On November 1, 1954, Dorothy Dandridge became the first black woman featured on the cover of Life.
-Walter Winchell described her performance as "bewitching", and Variety said that it "maintains the right hedonistic note throughout".
+Walter Winchell described her performance as "bewitching", and Variety wrote that it "maintains the right hedonistic note throughout".